What Types Of Bonds Hold Amino Acids Together

 X-Ray Crystallography

 X-ray crystallography is a technique used to determine the three-dimensional structure of proteins at atomic resolution.
-It involves crystallizing the protein and then diffracting X-rays through the crystal.
+Now, it involves crystallizing the protein and then diffracting X-rays through the crystal.
 The diffraction pattern is used to calculate the electron density map, which reveals the positions of the atoms in the protein.

 Nuclear Magnetic Resonance (NMR) Spectroscopy